-The Directors, having considered the financial position of the Company and the Fosse securitisation structure as a whole, believe that the Company is well placed to manage its business risks successfully.
+The Directors, having considered the financial position of the Company and the Fosse securitisation structure as a whole, believe that the Company has adequate financial resources.
+As a consequence, the Directors believe that the Company is well placed to manage its business risks successfully.